-The question became all the more pressing when Cartan showed that whether or not this module of relations coincides with its associated modules is of the essence for the whole theory (Cartan 1944 1959).
-This problem of coherence for the sheaf of relations would be solved by Oka in 1950.
-In the 1944 paper, Cartan also stated the problem of coherence for the ideal of an analytic subvariety (Cartan 1944: 187), a problem which he would solve in his 1950 Idéaux et modules de fonctions analytiques de variables complexes (Cartan 1950a).
-The very same year, Oka gave the example of a non-coherent "ideal" (Oka 1984: 86).
-In 1950, Cartan admitted that in 1944 he had not noticed that the following fact needed to be proved: if M is a module on E, the system of punctual modules M_x it generates is coherent (Cartan 1950a: 30).
+de variables complexes (Cartan 1950a).
+The very same year, Oka gave the example of a non-coherent "ideal" (Oka 1984, p.
+86).
+In 1950, Cartan admitted that in 1944 he had not noticed that the following fact needed to be proved: if M is a module on E, the system of punctual modules $M_x$ it generates is coherent (Cartan 1950a, p.
+30).

-Algebraic transition or structural transition ?
+4.3 Algebraic transition or structural transition?

 At first sight, one could argue that very few algebraic concepts are actually imported into the new framework.
-There is not much beyond the definitions: ring (Cartan denotes by O_E the ring of holomorphic functions of E), ideal, module; in the case of modules, only submodules of finites powers O_E^q of the ring are concerned.
-For the module of relations, Cartan coined the term "derived module" ("module dérivé" (Cartan 1944: 167)) and no notion of kernel appears.
+There is not much beyond the definitions: ring (Cartan denotes by $O_E$ the ring of holomorphic functions of E), ideal, module; in the case of modules, only submodules of finites powers $O_E^q$ of the ring are concerned.
+For the module of relations, Cartan coined the term "derived module" ("module dérive" (Cartan 1944, p.
+167)) and no notion of kernel appears.
 In fact, no notion of homomorphism between modules is ever used or even alluded to.
-Needless to say no idea of a quotient structure is present in 1944: the fact that Cousin data, being defined "up to something" (additively in Cousin I, multiplicatively in Cousin II) "clearly" indicates that they are quotients of more elementary structures, would not strike Cartan until a few years later, as we shall see.
+Needless to say, no idea of a quotient structure is present in 1944: the fact that Cousin data, being defined "up to something" (additively in Cousin I, multiplicatively in Cousin II) "clearly" indicates that they are quotients of more elementary structures, would not strike Cartan until a few years later, as we shall see.
 In fact, the ideals and modules that Cartan considers are not abstract ideals and modules, in so far as their elements are always complex functions in the classical sense; the elements of a quotient would be of a different nature, a nature that would not be considered seriously until 1952.